MTaylorfullStack/WebFun_June/week_one/session_one.md

 -   a look at HTML

 ## Request/Response
--   what is a request? some request methods?
+-   what is an HTML request?
 -   who sends a request?
 -   how is a request handled?